The picture above features Yours Truly with a

 The protective parents I met at that conference desperately needed informed advocates.
 And trust me, Google cannot come close to achieving what just one of those conferences achieved in opening my eyes and equipping me as an advocate.

 Prior to attending my first Battered Mothers Custody Conference, I began an outreach to the Christian Community that I called The Dorcas Network.
 My hope was, that every church would have a "Go To" person in their congregation should a battered/abused wife or protective mother approach them for help.
 The Dorcas Network focus was on Christian response to domestic violence (which includes child custody issues) education and empowerment.
-To my delight, I received an enthusiastic response from women across the country.
+I received an enthusiastic response from women across the country.
 To my disappointment, I never heard from any pastor or church leader, and the idea never made it past a single pastor's desk when approached by their church members.

-The other reason I share this behind-the-scenes story about my hungry conference experience (Oh my, how the savory aroma's coming from the hotel restaurant and other attendee's take-out made my mouth water!), is that I have a great hope that churches and ministries would see fit to sponsor someone from within their congregations (whether victim or advocate) to attend annually
+The other reason I share this behind-the-scenes story about my hungry conference experience (Oh my, how the savory aroma's coming from the hotel restaurant and other attendee's take-out made my mouth water!), is that I have a great hope that churches and ministries would see fit to sponsor someone from within their congregations (whether victim or advocate) to attend annually.

 What a difference something like that would make in so many lives.
 Finances are often the only hindrance to someone being empowered by the information and resources that abound at this conference.